Aetiology and Maternal Outcome in Pregnancies complicated by Acute Kidney Injury; A Tertiary Care Single Centre Experience

-Objective: To determine the frequency, aetiology and Renal and maternal outcomes of Pregnancy-Related AKI in Kharian.
+Objective: This study aims to determine the aetiology and maternal outcomes of Pregnancy-Related AKI.

-Methodology: This prospective observational study was carried at CMH Kharian between 1st January and 30th June 2019.
+Methodology : This Prospective observational study was carried at CMH Kharian in the department of nephrology and department of gynae and obs between January to June 2019.
+Pregnant Women with normal renal profile at the time of enrolment in the study and no previous history of kidney disease or renal procedure in the recent past (at least 3 months) before conception were included.
 All participants had serum creatinine tested at enrolment and were inquired specifically about any history of renal disease or any renal procedure in the recent past (at least 3 months).
-Those mothers who developed creatinine above normal range (> 110 umol/L) during study period or decreased urine output underwent serial assessment and evaluation in addition to investigations for determining aetiology of kidney injury.
-They were managed by Gynaecology and Nephrology teams in collaboration with each other.
+Those mothers who developed creatinine above the normal range (> 110 umol/L) during the study period or decreased urine output underwent serial assessment and evaluation in addition to investigations for determining aetiology of kidney injury.
 AKI was diagnosed and staged by Kidney Disease Improving Global Outcomes (KDIGO) criteria.
-Primary outcomes were the Frequency proportion and aetiology of AKI.
-Secondary outcomes were in-hospital and post discharge maternal mortality, need for dialysis, renal recovery and length of stay in-hospital.

-Conclusions: The Pregnancy related-AKI and its complications have alarmingly high rate in the population living around Grand trunk road.
+Conclusions: The Pregnancy related-AKI and its complications have an alarmingly high rates in the population living around Grand trunk road.
 Post-partum haemorrhage (PPH) in addition to Sepsis is the leading causes of Pregnancy related-AKI.
-With tertiary nephrology and obstetric care the most of AKI resolved with no residual effect but substantial number of patients developed CKD which culminated in dialysis in the future, placing a huge financial and health care burden on family and Health care resources.
+With tertiary nephrology and obstetric care, the most AKI resolved with no residual effect but a substantial number of patients developed CKD which culminated in dialysis in the future, placing a huge financial and health care burden on family and Health care resources.